atulrawatk/anywhere_loader/README.md

-# Anywhere Loader
+# ⚡ AnywhereLoader – Effortless Overlay Loader Without Context or Dependencies

-A simple and customizable overlay loader built using Flutter.
-No need for manual Stack or complex state management—just plug and play with AnywhereLoader.
+A lightweight and customizable overlay loader for Flutter.
+No Stack, no context, no complex state management—just one-line integration to show loaders globally.

 ## Features